‘Still my people’: Myanmar diaspora supports democracy struggle back home

 Other resistance forces have also turned to creative fundraising methods – such as raffling off a domesticated ox to buy bullets and organising a donations “challenge” on social media for the purchase of M-16 rifles.

 Many fundraising initiatives have started with diaspora communities themselves.
-In the Japanese town of Hitotsubashi, university student Hnin Htet Htet Aung joined other Myanmar nationals in standing outside a metro station with a collection box to raise money for humanitarian causes.
+In Japan, Hitotsubashi University student Hnin Htet Htet Aung joined other Myanmar nationals standing outside a Tokyo metro station with a collection box to raise money for humanitarian causes.
 “Although I am in Japan in person, my mind, my soul is in my country, with my family, my people,” she said.
 “I am always thinking about what I can and what I should do for my country.”

 Charity music concerts are another popular fundraising method, particularly among Myanmar’s ethnic Chin minority.
 ChinTube, a nonprofit based in Indianapolis, has raised nearly $150,000 by hosting concerts across the US, largely attended by Chin refugees. “[Chin people] don’t have a lot… but because it’s needed, they’re taking out everything they have,” said Rosie Bawitha Par, ChinTube’s founder and a second-generation Chin-American.